 The unique climate and geography of the Gorge have produced a unique and diverse plant community.
 Botanists have cataloged 31 plant species at elevations below 1,600 feet in the cool and shady south wall and canyons of the Gorge that usually occur only above 4,000 feet.
 Nine species of plants are found only in the Gorge.

 Geologically, the Gorge dates to the Miocene era (12-17 million years ago) and the Pleistocene era (700,000-2 million years ago), when the Cascades formed in a series of volcanic eruptions.
-At the time, the river entered the Pacific 100 miles or so to the south of its present course, but as the mountains and surrounding areas rose, the river found a new course to the sea and slowly eroded the Gorge.
+At the time, the river entered the Pacific south of its present course, but as the mountains and surrounding areas rose, the river found a new course to the sea and slowly eroded the Gorge.
 At the end of the last Ice Age about 14,000-20,000 years ago, floods cut the remarkable, steep-walled canyon of the modern Gorge, exposing multiple layers of lava — 21 flows had poured through the Gorge during the Miocene era.
 In mythology, the creation of the Gorge was the work of Coyote, who fought a great battle with the beaver god Wishpoosh (see: Columbia River).
 As the two fought, Coyote backed Wishpoosh steadily west; the beaver’s great tail slashed at the mountains as he fought and carved the river’s passage to the sea.

 Lewis and Clark journeyed down the Gorge in 1805 and generally are considered the first Euro-Americans to see it, although their journals mention an encounter in the Gorge with a red-haired Indian who said his father was a Spaniard who survived a shipwreck on the coast.
 Lewis and Clark described the Gorge in detail and named some of its prominent features, including Beacon Rock.
 They encountered and described Indians and Indian villages and fishing camps along the way.
 Naturalists including David Douglas and John Townsend later spent time in the Gorge documenting the plant life and, in Townsend’s case, birds.
 Methodist missionaries Jason and Daniel Lee built their Wascopam mission at The Dalles in 1838.
 The mission buildings are believed to be the first built by non-Indians in the Gorge.